Paula Reid: CBS White House Correspondent

 In April 2019, after two years of covering the beat, Reid was officially named the CBS News White House Correspondent.
 During the COVID-19 pandemic, Reid attended the daily Trump press briefings.
 In April 2020 she asked why the Trump Administration had been so slow to respond to the COVID-19 pandemic.
 In particular, Reid asked what meaningful preparation Trump had done during the month after bringing in his China travel ban.
 "But what did you do with that time?
 You didn’t use it to prepare hospitals, you didn’t use it to ramp up testing.
 Right now, nearly 20 million are unemployed, tens of thousands of Americans are dead.”

 In May 2020, President Trump complained about Reid's tough questioning to the New York Post, saying Reid was "Nothing like Donna Reed, I can tell you that."

 Reid has worked on news broadcasts CBS Evening News, CBS This Morning and Face the Nation.

 In January 2021, CBS announced that Reid would move from the White House to the network's Washington office as part of a reshuffling of its correspondents lineup in both the White House and Congress.

 CNN

 In March 2021, Reid announced that she would be leaving CBS to join CNN as a senior legal affairs correspondent.
+She was promoted to chief legal affairs correspondent on October 16, 2023.

 Personal life

 Reid is married to Jason Kolsevich.
-The couple have a daughter who was born in 2022.
+The couple have a daughter who was born in 2022 and a second daughter born in 2025.